-This is a great all round ukulele for beginners and makes learning easy for those wanting it get playing quick.
+This is a great all round ukulele for beginners and makes learning easy for those wanting it to get playing quickly.

-This ukulele comes with a tuning app, which is handy for when they are on the go and heading round to their friends houses or when unsure what the right sound is meant to be.
-The bag makes the travelling easy and convenient so less likelihood of scratches and dings.
+This ukulele comes with a tuning app, which is handy for when they are on the go and heading round to their friend’s houses or when unsure what the right sound is meant to be.
+The bag makes the traveling easy and convenient so less likelihood of scratches and dings.

 Best Ukulele Strings for Children

-Some say the most import aspect for choosing ukulele are the strings durability.
-Parents worry saying ‘will my over eager child need a particular type so as best not hurt themselves?’ and yes each type offers a slightly different touch, tone and feel, however each will have it’s own unique positives and for a toddler making it fun is the key.
+Some say the most import aspect of choosing ukulele is the durability of the string.
+Parents worry saying ‘will my over eager child need a particular type so as for best not hurt themselves?’ and yes each type offers a slightly different touch, tone, and feel, however, each will have its own unique positives and for a toddler making it fun is the key.

 Types of strings are:

-- Nylon – easily made and is the least effected by humidity
+- Nylon – easily made and is the least affected by humidity

 - Fluorocarbon – bright sound other types but especially nylon and temperature changes don’t seem to affect the quality